-Stainless steel piping, which is more expensive than PEX, is used in situations where greater strength and superior corrosion resistance are required.
-As leaders in our field, BMS was the first piping company in Vancouver to complete a strata-titled stainless steel repiping project.
+A more expensive option than PEX, stainless steel is used in situations where greater strength and superior corrosion resistance are required.

 Ductile Iron Piping

-Ductile iron piping is made from ductile iron and is typically used for potable water and sewage distribution.
-Ductile iron has protective internal lining applied (usually cement mortar) that inhibits corrosion.
+Ductile iron piping is typically used for potable water systems as well as sewage and drainage systems.
+A protective internal lining is applied (usually cement mortar) that inhibits corrosion.

 “K” Grade Copper Piping

-When PEX piping doesn’t make sense in some aspect of a project, BMS uses type ‘K’ certified copper pipe.
-‘K’ grade piping is the heaviest gauge copper piping available, making it the thickest, sturdiest, most long lasting hard copper piping available.
+In situations where PEX piping is not appropriate, BMS uses type ‘K’ certified copper pipe.
+‘K’ grade piping is the heaviest gauge copper piping available, making it the thickest, sturdiest, and longest-lasting hard copper piping available.

-Polybutylene pipe is plastic piping that was installed from the late 1970s to the mid 1990s.
-It was cheap to purchase and easy to install.
-Unfortunately, it reacts with chlorine and other oxidants in our water causing pipes to become brittle.
+Polybutylene pipe is a plastic pipe product that was typically installed from the late 1970s to the mid-1990s because it was cheap and easy to install.
+Unfortunately, polybutylene is sensitive to UV light and reacts with chlorine and other oxidants which cause the pipes to become brittle.